holatuwol/liferay-patcher-userscript/README.md

 * When creating a new build using the "Use as Build Template", Patcher doesn't automatically select the project version (only the product version), which can get disorienting since we have a large number of project versions.
 To make "Use as Build Template" more usable, the script updates the link so that the script knows how to auto-select the project version.

 Some additional visual tweaks include the following:

+* The script adds color-coding to the list of QA builds so that they are visually grouped by version, since it can be easier to test multiple builds of the same version rather than switch between versions all the time.

 * Since we've added the marketplace feature to patcher, all of the drop-down selects are way too small to show tag names and application names, so this script adds a style to remove the fixed width of 200 pixels on the product and project selects.